-11. 11.
-The diagnostic test for HIV, the virus that causes AIDS, involves testing the blood for antibodies associated with this pathogen.
-Antibodies are produced when the body A) stimulates enzyme productionB) secretC) detects foreign antigensD) synt etes specific hormones hesizes microbes 12.
-When people receive organ transplants, they often need to take medications that decrease immune responses because 16.
-Every time a child visited a cousin who has two cats the child's eyes turned red, itched, and began to water.
+- 16. Every time a child visited a cousin who has two cats, the child's eyes turned red, itched, and began to water.
 Then, the child began to have trouble breathing.
-It is most likely that the child reacted this A) transplanted organs contain antigens that can trigger white blood cell activity way because B) hormones present in replacement organs prevent the synthesis of antibiotics A) normally harmless cat antigens stimulated the immune system C) transplanted organs produce their own antibiotics B) it is difficult for the respiratory system to filter cat antigens out of the inhaled air D) antigens present in these organs attack antibodies already present in the blood C) cat antigens are a health hazard, since they always cause disease 13.
-A direct indication that the white blood cells of the body are functioning would be D) cat antigens stop the immune system from making antibodies, so bacteria cause these responses 17.
-An allergic reaction to certain types of natural, unprocessed foods, such as peanuts, is caused by A) an increase in the number of oxygen molecules in the lungsB) a decrease in the number of nathogens in the body A) a lack of digestive enzymes C) a decreased secretion of hormones by certain glands B) a response to specific antigens C) microorganisms living within the food D) an increase of carbon dioxide in the cells of the D) high levels of carbon dioxide in the air 14. body A student received a flu shot in the fall.
-During the flu season, the student caught a cold.
-The most likely reason the vaccine he received did not prevent the cold was that 18.
-The kidney is an organ that collects wastes and excess water from the blood and sends them to th bladder where they are stored before being remov from the body.
-Which two systems work together perform this function?
-A) his illness was not caused by a pathogen A) immune and respiratory B) he did not get the vaccine at the right time of year B) circulatory and excretory C) skeletal and nervous C) his body produced antibiotics in response to the D) digestive and circulatory vaccine D) the vaccine he received contained only flu virus antigens 19.
+It is most likely that the child reacted this way because - A) normally harmless cat antigens stimulated the immune system - B) it is difficult for the respiratory system to filter cat antigens out of the inhaled air - C) cat antigens are a health hazard, since they always cause disease - D) cat antigens stop the immune system from making antibodies, so bacteria cause these responses - 17.
+An allergic reaction to certain types of natural, unprocessed foods, such as peanuts, is caused by - A) a lack of digestive enzymes - B) a response to specific antigens - C) microorganisms living within the food - D) high levels of carbon dioxide in the air - 18.
+The kidney is an organ that collects wastes and excess water from the blood and sends them to the bladder where they are stored before being removed from the body.
+Which two systems work together to perform this function? - A) immune and respiratory - B) circulatory and excretory - C) skeletal and nervous - D) digestive and circulatory - 19.
 Molecules in a certain medication attach to receptors on nerve cells.
 This prevents the normal chemical signal from binding to the receptor.
-One 15.
-An immune response to a usually harmless environmental substance is known as immediate result of taking this medication might be a disruption in the ability of A) an antigenB) a vaccinationC) an allergyD) a mutation A) the body to produce reproductive cells B) cells to communicate with each other C) cells to synthesize proteins D) the body to convert inorganic material into organic nutrients
+One immediate result of taking this medication might be a disruption in the ability of - A) the body to produce reproductive cells - B) cells to communicate with each other - C) cells to synthesize proteins - D) the body to convert inorganic material into organic nutrients